Engaging Parents in WorkFirst

-Family planning services are educational, medical and social services that help male and female individuals make decisions regarding additional pregnancies while on WorkFirst cash assistance/SFA.
+Family planning services are educational, health care and social services that help male and female individuals make decisions regarding additional pregnancies while on WorkFirst cash assistance/SFA.
 Advantages for offering these services include, but are not limited to:

 - Learning about the variety of birth control methods to help plan, if or when, to have another child, and

 - Learning how to talk about birth control with family members.

 Family Planning screening is only required for adults and emancipated minors.
 In situations involving screening of 16 or 17 year old dependent teens, DSHS staff does not want to pull them out of school to screen them.
 Staff may want to help their parents talk about family planning with them or offer to meet with this group of minors for the parent.